humanworth/Clustering_Workshop/README.md

 # Clustering_Workshop
 This repository belongs to the clustering workshop that I presented at the university of Windsor.
+The first part of this workshop is the introduction to clustering algorithms and their concepts.
+The second part of this workshop provides advanced topics in clustering concepts like dimensionality reduction and its techniques.

 In order to run this file successfully, you need to have scikit-learn and all its default packages installed.